amavrb/proto2swagger-test/readme.md

 This section will contain the combined tables of each annotation option that has been tested.

-The **key** column represents the JSON/YAML key in the swagger file.

 ## Summary table

 | Swagger | Working | Notes |